mcafeely/macfee/README.md

 Double-click the downloaded installation file.
 Install it and you're done.
 You're now protected by the best.

-## mcafée.com/activate redeem your product key.
+## Enter Mcáfée Activáte Enter Codé redeem your product key.

 Go to mcafée.com/activate in your browser (it will bring you to the official site).
 To redeem the Mcafée product, ENTER 25 DIGIT MCAFEE PRODUCT KEY.